 You’ve worked hard for your money.
 You don’t want it going to bank fees for overdrafts, out-of-network ATMs and checking account maintenance.

 Better idea : Keep a cash cushion in accounts to avoid overdrafts, switch to a bank that offers free checking, sign up for electronic alerts to stay on top of account balances, and get cash back when you use your debit card at the grocery store to avoid out-of-network ATMs.
-For more ways to keep your cash in your hands, read “7 Ways to Avoid Common Bank Fees.”
+For more ways to keep your cash in your hands, read “14 Ways to Dodge Banking Fees.”

 Mistake 12: Raiding your retirement savings